In this Guide

 3. Vortex Viper

 The Vortex Viper is our favorite budget option for a sniper scope.
 It’s much cheaper than high-end tactical scopes, but has many of the same features.
-It has excellent ratings, several shout-outs from gun magazines, and a lifetime warranty.
+You’ll have MOA adjustments, a SFP reticle, and build quality that knocks other budget options out of the water.
+It has excellent ratings, several shout-outs from gun magazines, and a lifetime warranty!

 The lenses are particularly impressive, since they’ve been computer engineered for better light dispersion and full optical holdover from edge to edge.
 They’re optically-indexed lenses for better color and resolution at full-zoom.
 It’s a bit beyond most people’s technical knowledge, but it essentially means that every millimeter of glass has been designed to be flawless–to a degree that’s not possible with just the human eye.